swiftlang/swift-evolution/implementing-comparable-on-NSOperatingSystemVersion.md

 `NSOperatingSystemVersion` is a struct in Foundation that contains information about the operating system of the current machine: `majorVersion`, `minorVersion`, and `patchVersion`.
 I believe that implementing `Comparable` on `NSOperatingSystemVersion` would make it more convenient to use.

-Also, I propose adding this initializer:

-	public init(_ majorVersion: Int, _ minorVersion: Int, _ patchVersion: Int) {
- 	       self.init(majorVersion: majorVersion, minorVersion: minorVersion, patchVersion: patchVersion)
-	}

-This is not just an improvement in terms of brevity, but also in terms of clarity.
-It's the difference between

-`NSOperatingSystemVersion(majorVersion: 10, minorVersion: 11, patchVersion: 4)`

-and

-`NSOperatingSystemVersion(10,11,4)`

 ## Motivation